Rifle, Colorado: Education

+Rifle’s higher-education needs are served by Colorado Mountain College, which operates a campus just east of the city.
+In 2022, CMC Rifle had an enrollment of 1,346 students.

 Transportation

-The city is served by Garfield County Regional Airport.
+The city is served by the Rifle Garfield County Airport.
 The state-run bus service Bustang connects Rifle to Grand Junction and Denver.
 The city is also served by the Union Pacific/Rio Grande line between Denver and Ogden.